krautech/btt-eddy-guide/eddy_usb-raspberrypi.md

 37. Youre all done! :)

 Make sure you LIVE ADJUST your z-offset with your first print to really home it in.

+# Bed Mesh Calibrate Parameters
+Some probes, such as Eddy, are capable of
+"scanning" the surface of the bed.
+That is, these probes can sample a mesh without lifting the tool between samples.
+To activate scanning mode, the `METHOD=scan` probe parameter should be passed in the `BED_MESH_CALIBRATE` gcode command.

+To accommodate these probes the following additional `probe_parameters` are available to `BED_MESH_CALIBRATE`:

+- `SCAN_MODE=[detailed | rapid]`:  Choses the scan mode.
+The `detailed` mode will pause and collect samples at each probe point.
+The `rapid` mode will travel on a continuous path with no pauses, collecting samples near each probe point.
+- `SCAN_SPEED=[speed] `: The maximum X/Y travel velocity of the tool when
+  performing a scan.
+The default is the value of the `speed` option in the configuration.
+- `SAMPLE_TIME=[time]`:  The time, in seconds, the tool pauses for sample collection in `detailed` scan mode.
+The default is .1 seconds.
+- `SAMPLES_RESULT=[option]`: The type of averaging to perform on collected samples.
+Available options are:
+  - `standard`: All collected samples are averaged.
+  - `centered`: Samples are sorted by value.
+The first and last quarters are discarded and the remaining samples are averaged.
+  - `weighted`: Samples closer to the desired probe location are assigned more weight in the average than samples farther from the location.

 # Extras & Notes